About Purl &Jane

 The Purly Gateway to the Dales

-Purl &Jane Design Studio and Knitting Emporium welcomes you into our world of the finest quality yarns, needles and designs.
+Purl &Jane by Jane Ellison The Yarn & Design Studio welcomes you into our world of the finest quality yarns, needles and designs.

 Purl &Jane was created by hand knit designer, Jane Ellison.
 Jane believes that knitting is all about the journey.
 Your own knitting journey can begin when you step through the doors of our shop and browse our range of natural and true colours, be lulled by the rhythm of the knitting needles and soothed by the touch of the wool.
 Jane and the team support everyone from beginners to pros – we just want you to love knitting and crocheting as much as we do and to be inspired by the joy of creating something entirely unique.

 You’re in safe hands – Jane has written a wealth of books on the subject and offers lessons and guidance as well as products to help you create the perfect pieces to suit your personality.

 Purl &Jane is situated just behind the main shopping street in the bustling market town of Skipton.
 Known as the Gateway to the Yorkshire Dales, Skipton is famed for its beautiful and dramatic countryside – home to many breeds of woolly sheep.
 The very name of the town comes from the old English for sheep.
 We like to think we’re in the perfect position to truly appreciate the source of our yarns.

 So please come and explore our world – we can’t wait to have a chat and hear your knitting ideas.
 Together we can create something magical.

 We hope you will come and visit, directions can be found on the contact page.

 Jane Ellison is a British hand-knit designer with a passion and talent for creating beautiful things that she loves to share.
 She has produced more than 70 pattern books about knitting which have won her quite a reputation across the world.